 Some women who cannot carry a baby themselves choose surrogacy.
 It is not very common in the UK and there are laws that can make it a complicated process.
 Some organisations, such as Childlessness Overcome Through Surrogacy (COTS) and Surrogacy UK, offer detailed information about this.

-If you prefer to talk to a counsellor, your GP or cancer doctor can help to arrange this.
-Many hospitals also have specialist nurses who can offer support, and fertility clinics will have a counsellor you can talk to.
+You may find it helps to talk to a partner, family member or friend.
+If you prefer to talk to a counsellor, your GP or cancer doctor can arrange this.
+Many hospitals also have specialist nurses who can offer support.
+Fertility clinics have a counsellor you can talk to.